Omnithermal Perfect Simulation for Multi-server Queues: Omnithermal perfect simulation

-Let's treat these two possibilities in order. \begin{enumerate} \item Since $1\in\mathcal A^{c+m}_{t-}$, we know from \eqref{eqn:change_in_C} that the coalescence time for $L^{c+m}$ and $U^{c+m}$ is unchanged by the new arrival.
+We treat these two scenarios in order. \begin{enumerate} \item Since $1\in\mathcal A^{c+m}_{\tau-}$, we know from \eqref{eqn:change_in_C} that the coalescence time for $L^{c+m}$ and $U^{c+m}$ is unchanged by the new arrival.
 In addition, the coalescence time for $L^c$ and $U^c$ cannot decrease due to this arrival.
 So

-\item Here the arrival potentially affects the time-to-coalescence of both pairs of sandwiching processes.
+\item Here the arrival potentially affects the time until coalescence for both pairs of sandwiching processes.
 However,

-where the inequality follows from the second assumption of the Lemma, and the previously established fact that $U^{c+m}_{\tau-}\tleq U^c_{\tau-}$. \end{enumerate} \end{proof}
+where the inequality follows from the second assumption of the Lemma, and the previously established fact that $U^{c+m}_{\tau-}\preceq U^c_{\tau-}$. \end{enumerate} \end{proof}

 We can now complete the proof of Theorem~\ref{thm:main}.
 Recall that the sandwiching processes $L^{c+m}$ and $U^{c+m}$ are started at time $T<0$ with $L^{c+m}_T$ empty and $U^{c+m}_T$ instantiated using the same set of residual workloads that are present in $U^c_T$.
-Now, it is clear that departures in $U^{c+m}$ occur no later than in $U^c$, and since $C^c_T$ is simply the time taken for all customers present in $U^c_T$ to depart it follows that
+Now, it is clear that departures in $U^{c+m}$ occur no later than in $U^c$, and since $C^c_T$ is simply the time taken for all customers present in $U^c_T$ to depart, it follows that

 Given that the assumption of Theorem~\ref{thm:main} holds, Lemma~\ref{lem:monotone} tells us that this ordering is preserved for all $t\in[T,T^c]$: But since $L^c$ and $U^c$ coalesce at time $T^c<0$, we see that $C^{c+m}_{T^c} = C^c_{T^c} = 0$, and so $T^{c+m}\le T^c$, as claimed.